Live Is Life

-"Live Is Life" is a 1984 song by Austrian pop rock band Opus.
-It was released as the first single from their first live album, Live Is Life (1984), and was also included on the US version of their fourth studio album, Up and Down (1984).
+"Live Is Life" is a song by Austrian pop rock band Opus, released in 1984 by labels Polydor and OK as the first single from their first live album, Live Is Life (1984).
+It was written by the band and produced by Peter Müller, and also included on the US version of their fourth studio album, Up and Down (1984).
 The song was a European number-one hit in the summer of 1985, and also reached number one in Canada and the top 40 in the US in 1986.
 It has been covered by many artists.

+The title is sometimes mistaken as "Life Is Life": Standard German phonology has final-obstruent devoicing, so that the word "live" sounds like "life".

 Background and chart performance

 After having released several singles, "Live Is Life" achieved huge success in 1985, topping the charts of many countries, including Austria (eight weeks), West Germany, France (seven weeks) and Sweden (four weeks).

 The song was created during a concert in Oberwart, on 2 September 1984, while the group celebrated its eleventh anniversary.
 It was recorded in a live version with the audience singing along in the verses.
 In the lyrics, the song expresses "the enthusiastic attachment of the group to the stage".
 The song was performed during the 1985 charity campaign, "Austria für Afrika".

-In 1994, on the occasion of the 1994 FIFA World Cup, Opus released another version of "Live Is Life", which made it again into the top ten in Austria.
-The song was re-recorded once more by the group in 2008, both in a solo version and featuring Jerry.
+It was re-recorded as the theme song of the 2024 European Women's Handball Championship in Austria, Hungary and Switzerland to mark the fortieth anniversary of the original song.

+It is the current goal song of Team Canada during the 2025 World Junior Ice Hockey Championships being held in Ottawa, Ontario.
+The song had been used by Team Canada in the 2023 Gretzky Hlinka Championship and 2024 IIHF U18 World Championship.
+The Ottawa 67s also used it as their goal song during the 2023-2024 season.